 And I did.
 Within in a month or so, I was finding delectable vegan food everywhere I went in Taipei, and had all but forgotten my earlier

 struggles to survive.
 However, it all came back to me when a friend and vegan writer, Herwin Walravens, came to Taiwan to print his new, glossy, Vegan Guide to Japan, and explained how difficult it was to find food, and recommended that I start a vegan guide to Taiwan.
 This blog is modeled on Herwin's Vegan Guide to Japan and new Vegan Guide to Thailand, soon to become a pocketguide like his Japanese equivalent.

 This blog is primarily aimed at the new vegan (or vegetarian) foreigner to Taiwan, whether here as a tourist, on business, or for work, most likely as a teacher.
-For readers of Chinese, the following sites also list vegetarian restaurants: [COMING SOON]
+For readers of Chinese, please see my list of Chinese-language blogs here.

 Vegan Survival in Taiwan